Biodiversity

 With changes in agriculture – including more intensive farming and improved irrigation – pond numbers declined rapidly and over half a million ponds have been lost in the UK over the past 100 years.
 The ponds that remain are often neglected and in very poor condition.

-In recent times, their importance in supporting and protecting all kinds of animal and insect life has been recognised and understood.
 The diversity of life supported by ponds is remarkable and includes amphibians, freshwater invertebrates, birds, bats, small mammals, and flora.

 Wildflower Meadows